 Checks and manifests were reviewed and signed.

-On a motion made by Selectman Stohl and seconded by Selectman Cloutier, the Board approved the minutes of the September 23, 2020 meeting.
+On a motion made by Selectman Stohl and seconded by Selectman Cloutier, the Board voted to approve the minutes of the July 28, 2021 meeting.

 Marcia Parkhurst, Secretary